CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | Identifier  | Description
 |---          |---
 | `id`        | Unique ID
-| `field`     | Field type emitted
+| `field`     | Field type emitted.
+This can be a Variable Object, see the [doc](EFFECT_ON_CONDITION.md) for more info.
 | `intensity` | Initial intensity of the spawned fields (spawning multiple fields will still cause their intensity to increase).
 Default 1.
+This can be a Variable Object, see the [doc](EFFECT_ON_CONDITION.md) for more info.
 | `chance`    | **Percent** chance of the emitter emitting, values above 100 will increase the quantity of fields placed via `roll_remainder` (ex: `chance: 150` will place one field 50% of the time and two fields the other 50% ).
 Failing the roll will disable the whole emission for the tick, not rolled for every `qty`!
 Default 100.
+This can be a Variable Object, see the [doc](EFFECT_ON_CONDITION.md) for more info.
 | `qty`       | Number of fields placed.
 Fields are placed using the field propagation rules, allowing fields to spread.
 Default 1.
+This can be a Variable Object, see the [doc](EFFECT_ON_CONDITION.md) for more info.

 ```JSON
   {